glasswalk3r/jenkins-translation-tool/README.md

 ASCII to UTF-8 and vice-versa using regular expressions.
 No need to tell how well that worked.

-In fact, Jenkins use Java Properties and Jelly files to implemented internationalization, and all translations mus be stored in files that uses ISO-8859-1 encoding and any characters that are not supported by it must be converted to Java entities.

 The best way to achieve that is to use your preferred IDE, see [the suggested workflow](Workflow.md) for more details on that.